stevenpaul007-creator/Pico-GB/README.md

 This is a fork of [YouMakeTech's Pico-GB Game Boy emulator](https://github.com/YouMakeTech/Pico-GB) which again is a fork of the [Peanut-GB based RP2040-GB Game Boy (DMG) emulator from deltabeard](https://github.com/deltabeard/Peanut-GB).
 In addition to YouMakeTech and Deltabeards amazing work, this fork adds some improvements to the emulator like
+* support real time state save and load to SD card.
+Meaning you could continue your game after a cold power off and power on.
+THIS IS AMAZING.
 * support for a larger variety of displays by using [Bodmer TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI)
 * scaling modes that can be toggled with `Select` + `B`.
 Note that no integer scaling is possible on this low resolution screens.
 The modes are:
   * full height with stretching to screen's width.
 Some columns/lines are doubled in this mode